 Every time you list a used vehicle for resale, you'll file the Dealers Notice of Used Vehicle Receipt (Form MV60).
 Any form you need can be found at your DMV office.

 You must also keep good records; your filing system should be organized, detailed, and neatly filed on site.

 As you might expect, the DMV also wants you to file an application for title every time you issue temporary plates.
 And don't forget about consumer rights; to protect consumers, the buyers guide must be posted on all cars and trucks weighing less than 8,500 pounds.
 Basically, all passenger vehicles.

 Some requirements are specific to the dealer license type.
-If you are applying for a new vehicle dealer license you will need to bring a letter of franchise from the vehicle manufacturer.
-For example, if you are going to sell Chevrolet you'll get a franchise letter from that maker.
+If you are applying for a new vehicle dealer license, you will need to bring a letter of franchise from the vehicle manufacturer.
+For example, if you are going to sell Chevrolet, you'll get a franchise letter from that maker.
 Include the letter with your application for a dealer's license.

 All other dealers, those without franchises, must be incorporated in the state of Delaware.
 As a dealership owner, you must hold a Delaware driver's license and be a Delaware resident, unless you are running a new vehicle franchise dealership.

 The licensing process may sound difficult and the number of different state and local agencies you have to please can be intimidating.
-If you are serious about making a vehicle dealership your livelihood, if you really want to own and run your own business, then you'll find a way to navigate the dealer licensing requirements.
+If you are serious about making a vehicle dealership your livelihood and if you really want to own and run your own business, then you'll find a way to navigate the dealer licensing requirements.

 Refer to our Dealer-related Information section for additional information.